OronHan/OpeningTrainer/README.md

 *   **Dedicated Training Modules**:
     *   **Train**: A guided walkthrough of a specific variation.
 The application shows you the correct move to play.
     *   **Test**: A quiz mode where you must remember the moves for a variation.
 The app tracks your mistakes to help you identify weak spots.
+    *   **Practice Bot**: A dynamic mode that selects random lines for you to play against.
+It handles transpositions by switching lines if you play a valid alternative.
+    *   **Fix Errors**: A targeted session that helps you review and correct mistakes made in previous sessions.
 *   **Mistake Tracking**: The application logs mistakes made during tests, helping you focus your training on lines you struggle with.
 *   **User-Friendly Interface**: Flip the board, navigate between moves, and see comments from your PGN file.
 *   **Backend Support**: Comes with a Python backend to handle game logic, PGN parsing, and state management.